microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 ---
 # Deploy to Azure App Service on Linux

-This tutorial walks you through deploying a Python app to Azure App Service on Linux using the [VS Code App Service extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice).
+This tutorial walks you through using Visual Studio Code to deploy a Python application to Azure App Service on Linux using the [Azure App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice) extension.

-[Azure App Service on Linux](https://docs.microsoft.com/azure/app-service/containers/app-service-linux-intro), currently in Preview for Python, runs your code in a pre-defined Docker container.
-The characteristics of this container are summarized as follows (for full documentation, see [Configure Python apps for App Service on Linux](https://docs.microsoft.com/azure/app-service/containers/how-to-configure-python):
+[Azure App Service on Linux](https://docs.microsoft.com/azure/app-service/containers/app-service-linux-intro), currently in Preview for Python, runs your source code in a pre-defined Docker container.
+The characteristics of this container are summarized as follows (for full documentation, see [Configure Python apps for App Service on Linux](https://docs.microsoft.com/azure/app-service/containers/how-to-configure-python)):

-- Apps are run with Python 3.7 using the Gunicorn web server.
+- Apps are run with Python 3.7 using the [Gunicorn](https://gunicorn.org) web server.
 - The container includes Flask by default but not Django.
 - To install Django and any other dependencies, you **must** provide a `requirements.txt` file and deploy to App Service using Git, as shown in this tutorial.
 - Although the container can run Django and Flask apps automatically, provided the app matches an expected structure, you can also provide a custom startup command file through which you have full control over the Gunicorn command line.
 A custom startup command is typically required for Flask apps, but not Django apps.
 - The container definition itself is on the [github.com/Azure-App-Service/python](https://github.com/Azure-App-Service/python/tree/master/3.7.0).

-If you encounter any problems in the course of this tutorial, feel free to file an issue in the [VS Code docs repo](https://github.com/Microsoft/vscode-docs/issues).
+If you encounter any problems in the course of this tutorial, feel free to file an issue in the [Visual Studio Code documentation repository](https://github.com/Microsoft/vscode-docs/issues).

 ## Prerequisites

-To complete this tutorial you need an Azure account, Visual Studio Code with the App Service extension, a Python environment, and an app that you'd like to deploy.
+To complete this tutorial you need an Azure account, Visual Studio Code with the Azure App Service extension, a Python environment, and an app that you'd like to deploy.

 ### Azure account

 If you don't have an Azure account, [sign up now](https://azure.microsoft.com/free/?utm_source=campaign&utm_campaign=vscode-tutorial-docker-extension&mktingSource=vscode-tutorial-docker-extension) for a free 30-day account with $200 in Azure credits to try out any combination of services.

-### Visual Studio Code, Python, and the App Service extension
+### Visual Studio Code, Python, and the Azure App Service extension

 Install the following:

 - [Visual Studio Code](https://code.visualstudio.com/).
-- Python and the Python extension as described on [Python Tutorial - Prerequisites](python-tutorial.md).
+- Python and the [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension as described on [Python Tutorial - Prerequisites](/docs/python/python-tutorial.md).
-- The [App Service Extension](vscode:extension/ms-azuretools.vscode-azureappservice), which provides interaction with Azure App Service from within VS Code.
+- The [Azure App Service](vscode:extension/ms-azuretools.vscode-azureappservice) extension, which provides interaction with Azure App Service from within VS Code.
 For general information, explore the [App Service extension tutorial](/tutorials/app-service-extension/getting-started.md) and visit the [vscode-azureappservice GitHub repository](https://github.com/Microsoft/vscode-azureappservice).

 ### Sign in to Azure